Debugging

 import pdbimport rlcompleter

-allow loading .pdbrc
+allow loading .pdbrc.

 When you’re done debugging, just hit c to continue code execution.